trey-rosius/cdk_group_chat/README.md

 For this tutorial, we have 2 user related endpoints defined in the `schema.graphql` file located in the `schema` folder.

-But we will implement `createUserAccount` endpoint only.
+But we will implement the `createUserAccount` endpoint only.

 ```graphql
 createUserAccount(input: UserInput!): User! @aws_cognito_user_pools
 updateUserAccount(input: UpdateUserInput!): User! @aws_cognito_user_pools
 ```

-Create a file called `user-lambda-stack.ts` in the lib folder.
-When we created the main stack(group_chat_stack) above, we made a couple of resources public, meaning they could be shared and used within the other stacks.
+Create a file called `user-lambda-stack.ts` in the `lib` folder.
+When we created the main stack(`group_chat_stack`) above, we made a couple of resources public.Meaning they could be shared and used within the other stacks.

 ```typescript
   public readonly groupChatTable: Table;